evaera/moonwave/CONTRIBUTING.md

 **Official Moonwave website**

 Moonwave has its own [website](https://eryn.io/moonwave/) that documents usage of the tool.
 The code is found in `/website`.
 Use `npm run start` to locally view the website.
-The website pages are stored in `/website/docs`.
 Hot reload is supported.

 **Exclamation mark**